jchale247/Records/README.md

-# Record Music
+# Records
 ### Project by Joseph Hale
 ## What is it?
-Record Music is a simple web app that allows the user to add music albums to their collection to keep track of the albums they own.

-The application searches the Spotify API based on an entered search field.
-The user can then choose to add any of the displayed albums that are returned.

-If an album is added, a custom Java Spring Boot backedn api is called to store the album information in a MongoDB database.
+Records is a music tracking paltform for keeping a record of what albumns an individual owns and of what media type the albumn is (Vinyl, CD, Cassette, or digital)

+This system was created as a means for me to check if an album is part of my collection with a quick glance while out at a record shop or second hand store to make sure I dont double buy an album.

+The system uses spotify's API to allow for quick selections of albumns.
+As well as a system for custom album input

 ## Technologies used
 ### Front-end
-- Next.js
+- React.JS
 - Tailwind
 ### Back-end
-- Spring Boot
+- Node.JS
-- MongoDB
+- PostgreSQL